Braxai/Course-Notes/ECS 170 Intro to AI/Module A.md

 c(n,n') - The actual cost of going from state n to n', note this is the incremental cost f(n) = g(n) + h(n) - the cost of going from the start state to state n and then the under-estimate of going from n to the goal state f*/C* the optimum cost of going from the start state to the goal state.

+Limitations of A*
+* number of nodes within goal contour is exponential to length of solution
+* Need to keep all nodes in OPEN in memory (variation of BFS)

+Iterative Deepening A*
+* Use f(N) = g(N) + h(N) with admissible h
+• Each iteration is depth-first with cutoff on the value of f of expanded nodes